davidpots/playsongnotes/_lessons/6 [Johnny Cash] I Walk The Line.md

 - 21:27 Variation 3: adding muted "boom-chicka" strumming
 - 25:18 Farewell

-## Full song (lesson #6)
+### Full song lesson

 Here's an older video I did (from 2014) showing how to play all the verse sections, including the walk ups & walk downs between each verse.
+A focus in this lesson is how this song actually changes key in each verse, using a different I-IV-V set of chords.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VPf0HLvc3L8?showinfo=0" frameborder="0" allowfullscreen></iframe>